sesmi123/document-similarity/README.md

 Dataset used is a subset of [10dataset-text-document-classification](https://www.kaggle.com/datasets/jensenbaxter/10dataset-text-document-classification)

-The accuracy of a trained model is very poor right now.
+The accuracy of the trained model is very poor right now.
 Need to improve upon it.